Amulya-999/vsdsquadron-mini-internship/README.md

 6 . imm[19:12] (8 bits): These bits are part of the immediate value.<br>

-#### let us write 32bit opcode for few instruction tyep formats....
+#### let us write 32bit opcode for few instruction type formats....
  ##### 1. ADD r6,r2,r1
  - it is a r-type instruction as it involves arithmetic operation add.<br>
 funct7 = 0000000<br>